azuqua/react-dnd-scrollzone/README.md

  * `verticalStrength` - a function that returns the strength of the vertical scroll direction
  * `strengthMultiplier` - strength multiplier, play around with this (default 30)
  * `onScrollChange` - a function that is called when `scrollLeft` or `scrollTop` of the component are changed.
 Called with those two arguments in that order.
+ * `scrollContainer` - a custom Element to attach event listeners to for scrolling.
+Defaults to the wrapped react component.

 The strength functions are both called with two arguments.
 An object representing the rectangle occupied by the Scrollzone, and an object representing the coordinates of mouse.